shibdib/Dramiel/README.md

 - Killmail posting
 - Siphon detection

-### IF YOU ONLY WANT THE BASIC BOT

-PLEASE USE https://discordapp.com/oauth2/authorize?&client_id=178608326970441728&scope=bot to invite the bot to your server..
-That's all you need to do to get the basic commands!!

-Have a look at the [Wiki for info](https://github.com/shibdib/Dramiel/wiki)

 If you have issues please use the issues feature in github, I'm currently busy with RL stuff and can't do the one on one chats at this time.